Body of missing Illinois boy found in shallow grave, parents arrested

 Television images showed forensic investigators working in a field in Woodstock, shielded by a white canopy.

 Both parents, Andrew Freund and Joann Cunningham, were arrested on suspicion of first degree murder, aggravated battery and failure to report a dead child.
-They were expected to appear for a bond hearing in the coming days.
+They were expected to make an initial court appearance in the coming days.

 An attorney for Cunningham could not be reached by Reuters for comment on Wednesday.
 It was not immediately clear if Andrew Freund had retained an attorney.